Bayesian Learning for Neural Networks: an algorithmic survey: Introduction

 where $\hat{\bm{y}}_i = \text{NN}_\bth\br{\bm{x}_i}$.
 Assuming that the covariance matrix $\S^{-1}$ is known, the prior on $\bth$ could be as well a diagonal Gaussian.
 If $\S$ is unknown, the prior could be the product of the above Gaussian prior with, e.g., an Inverse Wishart prior distribution on $\S$.
 In this case, the goal of the Bayesian inference is that of estimating the joint posterior of $\br{\bth,\S}$. \end{example}

-The inference goal is the posterior distribution. (i) If the problem has a form for which the posterior can be solved analytically, we find $p\br{\bth\vert \D_x\D_y}$ to be of a known parametric form and identify the parameters characterizing it. (ii) In general, we may proceed via \acrshort{mc} sampling, in which case the estimation leads to a sample, of arbitrary size, approximating the true posterior.
-The true posterior remains unknown in its exact form, yet \acrshort{mc} enables sampling from it and thus estimating an approximate representation. (iii) Alternatively, following \acrshort{vi}, one sets a certain chosen parametric form for the posterior and optimizes its parameters for a certain objective function (see Section \ref{subsec:vi}).
+The inference goal is the posterior distribution. (i) If the problem has a form for which the posterior can be solved analytically, we find $p\br{\bth\vert \D_x\D_y}$ to be of a known parametric form and identify the parameters characterizing it (standard Bayesian setting, so-called conjugacy between the prior and the likelihood, \citep[e.g.,][]{gelman1995bayesian}). (ii) In general, we may proceed via \acrshort{mc} sampling, in which case the estimation leads to a sample, of arbitrary size, approximating the true posterior.
+The true posterior remains unknown in its exact form, yet \acrshort{mc} enables sampling from it and thus estimating an approximate representation \citep[e.g.,][]{gamerman2006markov}, see Section \ref{sec:MC}. (iii) Alternatively, following \acrshort{vi}, one sets a certain chosen parametric form for the posterior and optimizes its parameters for a certain objective function \citep[e.g.,][]{nakajima_watanabe_sugiyama_2019}, see Section \ref{subsec:vi}.
 While the actual posterior remains unknown, in \acrshort{vi} one seeks an approximation that is optimal in some sense of optimization of a certain objective on the provided data.

 Figure \ref{fig:bnetwork_example} provides an analogous representation of Figure \ref{fig:network_example}, now for a \acrshort{bnn}.
 Opposed to traditional \acrshort{ann}s, weights in \acrshort{bnn}s are stochastic and represented with distributions.
 A probability distribution over the weights is learned by updating the prior with the evidence supported by the data.
-Even though Figure \ref{fig:bnetwork_example} might give the opposite impression, the posterior over the weights is in general a truly multivariate distribution where independence among its dimensions, in general, does not hold.
+Even though Figure \ref{fig:bnetwork_example} might give the opposite impression, the posterior over the weights is, in general, a truly multivariate distribution where independence among its dimensions generally does not hold.

 While the above clarifies that the estimation goal is a distribution whose, e.g., variance can be indicative of the level of confidence in the estimated parameters, the uncertainty associated with the outputs and the generation of the model outputs themselves remains unaddressed.
-The predictive distribution is defined as
+The predictive distribution is defined as \citep[e.g.,][]{gelman1995bayesian}